-- Snorkel among fish in the pristine shallow reefs of one of the most biodiverse regions in the world. - Visit ultra-remote parts of the Solomon Islands including Marovo Lagoon, the world's largest enclosed reef lagoon. - Support whale and dolphin conservation by searching for cetaceans, including the rare and enigmatic Omura's whale.
+- Snorkel among fish in the pristine shallow reefs of one of the most biodiverse regions in the world. - Visit ultra-remote parts of the Solomon Islands including Tetepare, the largest uninhabited island in the South Pacific, and Marovo Lagoon, the world's largest enclosed reef lagoon. - Support whale and dolphin conservation by searching for cetaceans, including the rare and enigmatic Omura's whale.